David Montgomery (American football)

-David Montgomery (born June 7, 1997), nicknamed "Knuckles", is an American professional football running back for the Detroit Lions of the National Football League (NFL).
+David Montgomery (born June 7, 1997), nicknamed "Knuckles", is an American professional football running back for the Houston Texans of the National Football League (NFL).
 He played college football for the Iowa State Cyclones and was selected by the Chicago Bears in the third round of the 2019 NFL draft.

+Montgomery played his first four years as Chicago's primary running back.
+After signing with Detroit, he became part of an elite rushing tandem with fellow tailback Jahmyr Gibbs.

 Early life

-Montgomery grew up in the Cincinnati, Ohio area.
-He is an Eagle Scout During high school, he was a standout prep dual threat quarterback.
+Montgomery grew up in the Cincinnati, Ohio, area.
+He is an Eagle Scout.
+During high school, he was a standout prep dual threat quarterback.
 Over his four-year high school career, he rushed for 6,666 yards and 91 touchdowns.
 In 2015, he was named the Division III Ohio Player of the Year as well as the Southwest District Offensive Player of the Year.
 His senior season rushing total of 2,707 was good enough for the 21st best single season performance in Ohio high school history.
 He posted seven 200-yard games and three 300-yard games, including one 373 yard performance.

-Recruiting

 Despite a record-breaking high school career, Montgomery was lightly recruited to continue his football career in college.
 He was recruited by Miami (OH), Ball State, Buffalo, and Iowa State.
 He eventually committed to the Cyclones.